-It is the ultimate ‘social media’ platform for connecting with Chinese and now, the vast majority of the Chinese population is using it.
+It is the ultimate ‘social media’ platform for connecting with Chinese and now, all the Chinese population is using it.

 Senior executives at companies throughout China use WeChat for all their communication needs including holding 'virtual' meetings, where they wouldn't even consider going on a computer.
 It gives you the ability to tap into networks and it will get your information passed round.

-In China nothing is stronger than the ‘word of mouth’ from people who are trusted by their colleagues, and to receive only correct and sincere information.
+In China nothing is stronger than the ‘spoken word’ from people who are trusted by their colleagues, which is accepted as correct and sincere information.